|

 them.

-sure to awaken.
+awaken.

-refraining from publishing the principles of the my philosophy as, since these
+By publishing the principles of the

-do much the same as if I were to throw open the windows, and allow the
+my philosophy I hope to throw open the windows and allow the light of day to

 Rene Descartes